 The latest National Crime Records Bureau (NCRB) 2016, reveals that there has been a sharp increase in the cases of crime against children in comparison to the data of the previous year (2015) with 82% spike only in cases of sexual abuse.
 The NCRB shows that while in 2015, 14,913 cases of rape under Sec 376 of IPC and sections 4 and 6 of the POCSO Act 2012 was registered across the country, 2016 saw 19,765 such cases being registered.

 The POCSO Amendment Bill will definitely have its impact on the nation and Sikkimese society as well.
 With the rising number of cases, some may even face the death penalty?

 It is now being viewed through several prisms of understanding in Sikkim, but the most underrated issue is of victims being given the space to speak up.
 Mingma Lhamu Loday, a lawyer who works closely with child rights believes that the problem is not with the laws, but its implementation.
-“The issue in POCSO matter for a child, starts right from the child opening up to close ones, to her recording of statement in the court.
-We should be focusing more on victim friendly environment be it at home, school, police station or the court room”.
+“The issue in POCSO matter for a child starts right from the child opening up to close ones, to her recording of the statement in the court.
+We should be focusing more on victim-friendly environment be it at home, school, police station or the court room”.